 But what's so good about scallops anyway?

 The humble scallop is packed with protein and also a great source of minerals such as zinc, potassium and magnesium.
 They're very high in vitamin B12, and also provide iodine – which can be hard to get in adequate amounts on a paleo diet.
 Small amounts of omega-3 fatty acids are also found in this humble seafood.
-If you can't get hold of them, how about trying some clams or oysters instead?
+If you can't get hold of scallops, how about trying some clams or oysters instead?

 Do you eat much seafood?
 I'd love to hear how you cook yours in the comments below!